p-almeida12/p-almeida12.github.io/_posts/2024-12-01-event-driven-microservices.md

 #### Kafka

-- Message Failures: Kafka’s approach is based on retries and offset management.
+- **Message Failures**: Kafka’s approach is based on retries and offset management.
 If a consumer fails to process a message, it can adjust its offset to reprocess the message.
 This makes error handling flexible but relies on developers to implement the correct retry logic.
-- Dead Letter Queues: Kafka doesn’t natively support DLQs but provides mechanisms to implement them.
+- **Dead Letter Queues**: Kafka doesn’t natively support DLQs but provides mechanisms to implement them.
 For example, failed messages can be redirected to a separate "dead letter topic" using stream processing frameworks like Kafka Streams or with a custom consumer.

 #### RabbitMQ

-- Message Failures: RabbitMQ includes built-in support for message acknowledgments.
+- **Message Failures**: RabbitMQ includes built-in support for message acknowledgments.
 If a consumer fails to acknowledge a message, RabbitMQ can requeue it for a configurable amount of times or send it to a Dead Letter Exchange (DLX).
-- Dead Letter Queues: RabbitMQ’s DLX is an exchange where rejected messages are routed.
+- **Dead Letter Queues**: RabbitMQ’s DLX is an exchange where rejected messages are routed.
 This feature is straightforward to configure by setting specific queue parameters (x-dead-letter-exchange) to handle undeliverable messages.

 ### Message Ordering and Idempotency

 #### Kafka

-- Ordered Processing: Kafka ensures ordering within a partition.
+- **Ordered Processing**: Kafka ensures ordering within a partition.
 Producers decide the partition for each message, and messages within the same partition are processed in the order they arrive.
 Consumer groups distribute partitions among consumers, maintaining order at the partition level.
-- Idempotency: Kafka supports idempotent producers to ensure that duplicate messages are not produced, even in retry scenarios.
+- **Idempotency**: Kafka supports idempotent producers to ensure that duplicate messages are not produced, even in retry scenarios.
 This is particularly useful for applications that require strict once-only delivery semantics.

 #### RabbitMQ

-- Ordered Processing: RabbitMQ does not guarantee message ordering, especially when using multiple consumers for a queue.
+- **Ordered Processing**: RabbitMQ does not guarantee message ordering, especially when using multiple consumers for a queue.
 Message ordering can break due to acknowledgments being processed out of sequence or consumer distribution.
-- Idempotency: RabbitMQ leaves idempotency handling to the application layer.
+- **Idempotency**: RabbitMQ leaves idempotency handling to the application layer.
 Developers must implement mechanisms to detect and handle duplicate messages, often by using unique message identifiers.

 ### Replication and Disaster Recovery

 #### Kafka

-- Partition Replication: Kafka ensures high availability through partition replication.
+- **Partition Replication**: Kafka ensures high availability through partition replication.
 Each partition has a leader and multiple followers.
 If the leader fails, one of the followers takes over.
-- Failover Scenarios: Kafka’s ZooKeeper (or KRaft in newer versions) automatically manages leader election during failover.
+- **Failover Scenarios**: Kafka’s ZooKeeper (or KRaft in newer versions) automatically manages leader election during failover.
 This ensures minimal disruption to message processing.

 #### RabbitMQ

-- Mirrored Queues: RabbitMQ offers mirrored queues to replicate messages across multiple nodes.
+- **Mirrored Queues**: RabbitMQ offers mirrored queues to replicate messages across multiple nodes.
 If the primary node fails, a replica can take over.
-- Failover Scenarios: Failover in RabbitMQ depends on clustering.
+- **Failover Scenarios**: Failover in RabbitMQ depends on clustering.
 While it provides high availability, managing clusters can be complex, especially for large-scale deployments.

 ## Hybrid Architectures